awsdocs/aws-global-accelerator-dev-guide/doc_source/getting-started.md

 1. On the **Add endpoints** page, in the section for the endpoint group that you want to add the endpoint to, choose a subnet ID for **Endpoint**\.

+1. Optionally, do one of the following to enable traffic to EC2 instance destinations in the subnet:
-1. Optionally, select **Enable all IP addresses and ports** to allow traffic to be directed to the subnet\.
+   + To allow traffic to be directed to all EC2 endpoints and ports on the subnet, select **Allow all traffic**
+   + To allow traffic to specific EC2 endpoints and ports on the subnet, select **Allow traffic to specific destination socket addresses**\.
+Then specify the IP addresses and ports or port ranges to allow\.
+Finally, choose **Allow these destinations**\.

    By default, no traffic is allowed to subnet endpoints\.
-If you don't select the option, traffic is denied to all destinations in the subnet\.
+If you don't select an option to allow traffic, traffic is denied to all destinations in the subnet\.
 **Note**
 If you want to enable traffic to specific EC2 instances and ports in the subnet, you can do that programmatically\.
 For more information, see [AllowCustomRoutingTraffic](https://docs.aws.amazon.com/global-accelerator/latest/api/API_AllowCustomRoutingTraffic.html) in the *AWS Global Accelerator API Reference*\.